Healthy Thanksgiving Recipes

 This shallot and shiitake gravy is a delicious alternative to fattier gravies.
 If you’ve never had a mushroom gravy, you’ll want to try this for sure.
 Everyone at your dinner shindig is going to love it. (via Oh My Veggies)

-On the hunt for a healthier version of your favourite Thanksgiving pie?
+On the hunt for a healthier version of your favorite Thanksgiving pie?
 This paleo pumpkin pie cupcake might just rock your world. (via My Whole Food Life)